Doraville Green Card Lawyer

 Throughout the adjustment of status process, you may wonder about the status of your case.
 You can check it online or call the USCIS Contact Center.
 This will enable you to check on the status of your Form I-485 and additional documentation.

 9. Receive Your Decision

 After you have submitted all the necessary information and waited a period of time, you will receive a decision on your adjustment of status.
-If you are denied, speak to an immigration lawyer as soon as possible.
+If you are denied, speak to an attorney in Doraville about your green card application as soon as possible.
 You can begin the process of appealing your situation or applying again with renewed information.

 Talk to a Doraville Green Card Attorney About Adjustment of Status